-The Japanese bombing of Darwin and northern Australia
+The Japanese bombing of Darwin, Broome and northern Australia

 Merchant vessels Barossa and Neptuna burning in Darwin Harbour near the jetty after receiving direct hits during the first Japanese air raid on 19 February 1942.
 SS Neptuna later exploded and sank while the Barossa was towed clear of the explosion and was later salvaged.
 Photograph courtesy of A Oliver and the Australian War Memorial: P02759.011.